aolkin/pylights/sphinx/entities.rst

 	  using a string or integer or has multiple sub-fields.

-Complex fields must define `__str__` such that when they are inserted into a keystring such as :attr:`DictEntity._keyformat' they provide the right representation to send to :term:`EOL`.
+Complex fields must define `__str__` such that when they are inserted into a keystring such as :attr:`entities.DictEntity._keyformat` they provide the right representation to send to :term:`EOL`.

 .. class:: Field()